 You will be a uniform security guard assigned to studio gates, lobby desks in corporate buildings, security for special events, roaming duties on foot or golf carts, the parking office handling day-to-day traffic in regards to guest pass database, etc.

 You can go to any movie studio’s job website* or simply call the studio and ask for the Security Department.
 Some studios have their own security force while others contract out.

 Access.
 Plain and simple.
-Access into the studio allows you to get a sense of how those things work.
+Access to the studio allows you to get a sense of how those things work.